bittu99nic/E-Voting-Ballot/README.md

 ### *UI (User Interface)*
-Simple and easy created UI,best for beginners.
+Simple and easy created UI(Using Java and mysql),best for beginners.

 ## *Want to try the application?* Just Clone or download this Repository